Noxob/firebase-springboot-todoapp/README.md

 # Firebase To-Do App

 This is the Spring Boot backend for a fullstack web application.
-Application uses Google Firebase as its data source.
+Application uses Google Firebase Firestore as its data source.
 The frontend project is located [here](https://github.com/Noxob/angular-todoapp-ui).
 Project uses Spring Security for its security architecture and implements JWT authentication.
 API endpoints are documented via Swagger.

 ## Building: